voidwyrm-2/reqproc/readme.md

 # ReqProc

-ReqProc is a stack-oriented concatenative scripting language written for web requesting and string processing
+ReqProc is a general-purpose stack-oriented concatenative scripting language written in Go, with inspiration from Lua